-For the last 20 years at least, the United States has remained the world’s largest exporter of agricultural goods – the 3rd most globally traded commodity – as well as the world’s second largest importer of agricultural goods.
-In 2017, United States agricultural exports reached $122 billion in value, and agricultural imports reached $101 billion.2
+For the last 20 years at least, the United States has remained the world’s largest exporter of agricultural goods – the 3rd most globally traded commodity – as well as the world’s second-largest importer of agricultural goods.
+In 2017, the United States agricultural exports reached $122 billion in value, and agricultural imports reached $101 billion.2

 Essentially, much of the world’s agricultural supply relies on the United States, and the United States relies on much of the world for agricultural supply.